-Another high-profile misclassification case is a hot topic among UK press, reinforcing that daily operational aspects of work often outweigh the contracts put in place when it comes to classifying independent contractors.
+In 2017, another high-profile misclassification case became a hot topic among UK press, reinforcing that daily operational oversight of work often outweigh the contracts put in place when it comes to classifying independent contractors.

 Taxi firm Addison Lee was dealt yet another financial blow in September when it found itself the center of a self-employment misclassification case.
 Three of its drivers claimed to have been wrongly classified as self-employed, which would mean that Addison Lee could potentially owe a significant sum to drivers in the form of holiday pay and wages.